apryor6/flaskerize/docs/source/quick-start/step-1-setup.rst

 Step 1: Setting up flaskerize
 =============================

-Let's assume you're started from nothing.
+We're going to start from nothing, and over the course of this quickstart we'll end up with a simple API.

-First, let's create a folder for your Flask API to live in.
+First, let's create a folder for our Flask API to live in.

 .. code:: bash